4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/bTree/README.md

 ## How do B Trees relate to (a,b) trees?
 A B-Tree is an (a,b) tree with a = ceil(b/2).

-There are varying definitions of B-trees but we will be following the CLRS definition: a B tree is parameterized by a value t >= 2, known as its minimum degree.
+There are varying definitions of B-trees, but we will be following the CLRS definition: a B tree is parameterized by a value t >= 2, known as its minimum degree.
 - Every internal node other than the root has at least t children.
 - Following this definition, t = a in the naming convention of (a,b) trees.

+## Operations

-## Search Operation
+### Search Operation
 Here is an outline of the search operation:
 1. Begin the search at the root of the B tree.
 2. If the key being searched for is in the current node, return true (i.e. found).